 - We continue to encourage faculty compassion and flexibility with students who are working with Student Disability Center.

 - Faculty are not required to accommodate individual student requests outside of a documented disability managed through the Student Disability Center, but we encourage great compassion and flexibility to support students who face adversity.
-For example, especially during the first few weeks of the semester, some students might have loved ones at home for whom they are caring who are in isolation or quarantine.
+For example, especially during the first few weeks of the semester, some students might have loved ones at home for whom they are caring who are in isolation.

 Suggested syllabus language to guide students on COVID reporting

 All students are expected and required to report any COVID-19 symptoms to the university immediately, as well as exposures or positive test results from a medical provider or home test.

 - If you suspect you have symptoms, or if you know you have been exposed to a positive person or have tested positive for COVID (even with a home test), you are required to fill out the COVID Reporter.

 - If you know or believe you have been exposed, including living with someone known to be COVID positive, or are symptomatic, it is important for the health of yourself and others that you complete the online COVID Reporter.
 Do not ask your instructor to report for you.